MicrosoftDocs/azure-docs/articles/marketplace/d365-customer-engage-properties.md

 ---
-title: Configure Dynamics 365 for Customer Engagement & PowerApps offer properties on Microsoft AppSource
+title: Configure Dynamics 365 for Customer Engagement & PowerApps offer properties on Microsoft AppSource (Azure Marketplace).
-description: Configure Dynamics 365 for Customer Engagement & PowerApps offer properties on Microsoft AppSource. ms.service: marketplace ms.subservice: partnercenter-marketplace-publisher ms.topic: how-to
+description: Configure Dynamics 365 for Customer Engagement & PowerApps offer properties on Microsoft AppSource (Azure Marketplace). ms.service: marketplace ms.subservice: partnercenter-marketplace-publisher ms.topic: how-to
-author: emuench
+author: vamahtan
-ms.author: navits
+ms.author: vamahtan
-ms.date: 12/15/2020
+ms.date: 04/16/2021
 ---

-# Configure Dynamics 365 for Customer Engagement & PowerApps offer properties
+# Configure Dynamics 365 for Customer Engagement & Power Apps offer properties

 This page lets you define the categories used to group your offer on Microsoft AppSource, your application version, and the legal contracts that support your offer.